mtrifilo/react-ssr-boilerplate/README.md

 #### Development

 ##### Webpack
-To build and watch the React application with Webpack 2, run:
+To build and watch the client side JavaScript bundles with Webpack 2, run:
 ```bash
 yarn run watch
 ```